eXascaleInfolab/recimpute/README.md

     - Open the Config/pipelines_steps_params.py file.
     - Add your classifier.
 You can also specify the range of values that should be considered for parameters.
 - To get recommendations for any new time series:
     - Save the sequence(s) as a flat file (.csv, .txt) in the Datasets/SystemInputs/ directory.
 The sequence(s) should be z-normalized.
-Each row corresponds to one time series and values are separated by a space.
+Each row corresponds to one time series, and values are separated by a space.
 The file should have no header and no index.
     - See the section about using the system to find the command to run.

 ___